-This page describes the setup flow for a device implementing the AMA Kit to help you understand the setup process that your device users go through when they pair their AMA-enabled accessory with the Alexa app:
+This page describes the setup flow for device makers implementing the AMA Kit to help understand the setup process that device users go through when they pair their AMA-enabled accessory with the Alexa app.

 Set up deep links within your accessory companion app

 To help your users set up their AMA-enabled devices, provide the following deep links through the accessory companion app:

 - Alexa app installation deep link – A deep link launched within the companion app setup flow to prompt first-time Alexa users to download and install the Alexa app from the appropriate app store, if they haven't already done so.

 Alexa Devices deep link – A deep link to the Alexa Devices screen, which helps users add the new AMA-enabled device to their list of recognized Alexa devices in the Alexa app.
 Use the following formats to configure your deep links:

 Configure the AMA Kit setup flow

 The following sections describe the configuration settings used to communicate whether an accessory should begin the setup flow and the settings used to actually start the setup flow.